macCesar/imgconvert-cli/readme.md

 - **Customizable Quality**: Adjust the quality of the output images.
 - **Configurable Background Color**: Set a background color for images converted from formats with transparency (e.g., PNG) to formats without transparency (e.g., JPEG).
 - **Multi-Format Conversion**: Convert images to all supported formats (JPEG, PNG, WebP, AVIF, TIFF, GIF) simultaneously using a single command.
+- **Image Resizing**: Resize images by specifying the desired width and/or height, maintaining the aspect ratio unless both dimensions are provided.
 - **Replace Original Files**: Optionally replace the original files with the processed images.

 ## Installation